WDI-SEA/react-development-course-materials/01-React Key Concepts/01-welcome-to-react-development-lecture.md

 ![pre-work screen shot](./images/web-warrior.png)

-- You have 5 minutes to create your coder alter ego: https://www.marvelhq.com/create-your-own-super-hero.
+- You have five minutes to create your coder alter ego: https://www.marvelhq.com/create-your-own-super-hero.

 - When you are finished, share your avatar with a partner.
-Why did you make the choices that you did?
+Why did you make your particular choices?
 What is your superpower when it comes to web development?
 What is your Kryptonite?

 <aside class="notes">

 **Teaching Tip**:

-- Feel free to swap this out for your preferred ice breaker activity.
-You can do the icebreaker questions on the previous slide instead or in addition.
+- Feel free to swap this out for your preferred icebreaker activity.
+You can do the icebreaker questions on the previous slide instead (or in addition).

 - Alternate icebreaker: Have students make their own meme (https://imgflip.com/memegenerator) that captures how they feel about taking this class.
 Then have them share and present their memes.